 As we can see, despite the broad negative effect the pandemic has had in multiple markets and industries.
 There are still companies that are positively affected by it.
 Due to social distancing restrictions and changes in consumer behavior, the idea of a cashless world may come earlier than expected.
 Pax has been able to reap the rewards and will continue to do so in the future.
 The stock currently has a market cap under $1 billion.
 It is expected that once it reaches that mark, ETFs, mutual funds, and investment banks will cover the stock in a different way.
 It can also trigger them to buy.
 We strongly believe that Pax is a bargain at these prices.
 Given the cash position, you are essentially buying the company for half the price.

 Growing logistics stock

 The pandemic has pushed e-commerce sales higher, all around the world.
-The largest asian company in the logistics industry is Kerry Logistics Network Limited (HKG:0636).
+The largest Asian company in the logistics industry is Kerry Logistics Network Limited (HKG:0636), one of the most interesting China stocks.
 Two factors play a big role in the company’s success.
-The first has to do with the growing chinese economy.
+The first has to do with the growing Chinese economy.
 Due to an increase in GDP and disposable income.